top of page

 • Practice micro-gratitude, not lists, but tiny moments of noticing.

-• Write “What’s already working?” in your journal every morning.
+• Write “What’s already working/supporting me?” in your journal every morning.

 • Set emotional goals, not just achievement goals.